runrig-coop/response-to-dweb-proposal/comments/2024-09-05/recommendations.md

 case they prove useful, along with my original [slides] and the other notes I've included in [this repository].

 _Prepared by Jamie Gaehring.
-Last updated 27 Sep 2024._
+Last updated 11 Oct 2024._

 [notes]: ./notes.md
 [feedback]: #presentation-feedback